 paid out to the music copyright holder (i.e. the publishing company

 that owns the music).

 Unlike most royalty-free music / stock music sites,

 Shockwave-Sound.com do not practice "music fingerprinting".

 We do not submit our music to any Content ID fingerprinting database,

 we do not receive any advertising income from YouTube, and our music

-should not cause "copyright info" messages by YouTube.
+should not cause "copyright notices" by YouTube.
+This

 over any other stock music library, when it comes to licensing music